chase-eck/academic-kickstart/content/authors/admin/_index.md

   url: "https://arizona.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the health and welfare effects of the safety net and health policy.
+bio: My research interests include the social safety net, pricing and concentration, and the healthcare workforce.

 interests:
 - Labor & Health Economics